google/aoss-verifier/README.md

 ### Verify package

-To verify a package, you’ll need to pass in the language, package id, version and the path of the artifact you’re trying to verify via the `--language`, `--package_id`, `--version` and `--artifact_path` flags.
+To verify a package, you’ll need to pass the language, package id, version and the path of the artifact you’re trying to verify via the `--language`, `--package_id`, `--version` and `--artifact_path` flags.

 ```command
 $ aoss-verifier verify-package --language LANGUAGE --package_id PACKAGE_ID --version VERSION --artifact_path ARTIFACT_PATH [flags]